AuroraZengfh/RobustMerge/README.md

 -- Create `instructions` folder and download all the instructions needed for merging.

-For datasets and instructions listed in the paper, you can find them in [MLLM_Merging](https://huggingface.co/datasets/AuroraZengfh/MLLM_Merging).
+For the constructed mllm merging benchmark including both datasets and instructions, you can find them in [MLLM_Merging](https://huggingface.co/datasets/AuroraZengfh/MLLM_Merging).
 Details of image sources for the datasets are listed as below:

 **Seen datasets for merging**